Appeal a public housing decision

 Appeal a decision

-The first step to apply for an internal review of the decision is to lodge a Housing SA appeal form .
+The first step to apply for an internal review of the decision is to lodge a public housing appeal form .
+Housing SA will assess if the correct policies and procedures were applied in determining your decision.

-Time limits may apply to appeal a decision, for example, if you wish to appeal the non-renewal of your lease, you must apply within seven days.
-If you have any questions, contact Housing SA on 131 299.
+Time limits may apply to appeal a decision, for example, if you wish to appeal the non-renewal of your lease, you must apply within seven days of receiving the decision.
+If you have any questions, contact Housing SA.

 Apply to SACAT

-After an internal review has been conducted and if you are unhappy with the outcome, you may be able to apply for an external review of the decision through SACAT.
-The tribunal reviews government decisions, and handles cases in a range of specific areas.
+After an internal review has been conducted and if you are unhappy with the outcome, you may be able to apply for an external review of the decision through the South Australian Civil and Administrative Tribunal (SACAT).
+The tribunal reviews government decisions and handles cases in a range of specific areas.

 SACAT will hold a hearing at which it will consider all relevant information provided by you and Housing SA, and will then make a decision.
 Time limits also apply to the period within which an application to SACAT can be made.